 After graduating from Pratt Institute, Michael Hampton became a magazine art director, a painter and was an award-winning creative director, executive vice president at Young and Rubicam Advertising for 22 years.
 He is currently a home designer and developer on the East End of Long Island.
 While summering in Amagansett, he became a close and longtime friend of Robert Giard who influenced Michael in becoming a photography collector.

 Paul Mpagi Sepuya is a visual artist who also has a background in non-profit arts administration and artist support.
 His work has been exhibited nationally and internationally and featured and reviewed in the the New Yorker, The New York Times, Art Review, and Interview, among other publications.
-He has been Artist-in-Residence at the Lower Manhattan Cultural Council’s Workspace Residency (2009-2010), the Center for Photography at Woodstock (2010), Studio Museum in Harlem (2010-2011), and most recently this winter at the Hyde Park Art Center, Chicago (2014).
+He has been Artist-in-Residence at the Lower Manhattan Cultural Council’s Workspace Residency (2009-2010), the Center for Photography at Woodstock (2010), Studio Museum in Harlem (2010-2011), and at the Hyde Park Art Center, Chicago (2014).
 His most recent artist publication, STUDIO WORK, was published in 2012 and the related body of work has been exhibited at The Studio Museum in Harlem, New York City, The Center for Photography at Woodstock, NY Franklin Art Works, Minneapolis, and Artspeak, Vancouver and at Platform Centre for Photography in Winnipeg, Canada.
 Sepuya has worked at Creative Capital Foundation in artist support and grants coordination, and was Artist Support Program Director at the Joan Mitchell Foundation where he established the Creating A Lasting Legacy grant to assist older artists working on their archives.
 Sepuya is currently an MFA candidate at UCLA.